hms-dbmi/4DN_dcic-website/_positions/software-developer-02a.md

 - Bachelor's degree in Computer Science, Bioinformatics or related field and 3 years' related experience.
 - Experience in developing and testing web-based applications.
 - Strong JavaScript development skills.
+- Requirements may be relaxed for strong candidates with complimentary software and design skills.

 <br class="no-print" />